 In a crisis situation, Fulbright Greece consults closely with ECA/A/E Regional Fulbright Branch for Europe/Eurasia, the U.S. Embassy in Athens and the Greek Ministry of Foreign Affairs regarding any decisions concerning the safety of Fulbright participants in Greece.
 In consultation with the U.S. Department of State’s Europe/Eurasia Regional Bureau and the U.S. Embassy Public Affairs Section, ECA/A/E will make the final determination in the event of any grantee’s program suspension or reinstatement.

 Emergency Plan for U.S. Grantees

 Fulbright Events/Get-Together Meetings/Outreach Educational ActivitiesThroughout the academic year Fulbright Greece informs its grantees about cultural enrichment activities and forwards invitations to events/lectures.
 It is important that you maintain regular contact with the American Program Coordinator to ensure that you keep abreast of events and other information important for your Fulbright year.
-Informal gatherings (“get together meetings”) are arranged periodically at the Athens office as an opportunity to meet with each other and discuss projects and other areas of interest.
+Informal gatherings (“get together meetings”) are arranged periodically as an opportunity to meet with each other and discuss projects and other areas of interest.